 In this course, students study the history, origins, development and transformations of psychoanalytic theory, as handed down from Freud.
 It starts by examining some precursors to Freudian psychoanalysis, in Greek and Early Modern European philosophy and psychotherapy.
 Then, the focus shifts to Freud's work, the basic doctrines of his theory, and its changes over his lifetime.
-Finally, the developments and transformations of Freudian theory in his followers and successors: Jung.
-Adler, Rank, Lacan, Kristeva, Klein, among others are examined.
-Fulfills IH-2 requirement or HMST elective.
+Finally, the developments and transformations in Freudian theory in his followers and successors: Jung, Adler, Rank, Lacan, Kristeva, Klein, among others are examined.